florish-portfolio/florish-portfolio/README.md

 ### Welcome To My Data Analytics Portfolio!
 I am Florish, a Junior Data Analyst with a background in Agricultural Economics and an interest in Operations and Supply Chain Analytics.
 I enjoy working with data to uncover patterns, understand business performance, and turn information into meaningful insights.
 I'm currently developing my skills in **Python, SQL, Excel, and Power BI** and now building practical projects to strengthen my analytical and problem-solving abilities.

-**Here, i showcase my data analytics projects, technical skills and certifications as i continue building my career in data analytics**.
+**Here, I showcase my data analytics projects, technical skills and certifications as i continue building my career in data analytics**.
 I am open to internship opportunities where I can apply my analytical, research and problem solving skills while contributing meaningfully to organizational objectives.

 ## TOOLS I HAVE WORKED WITH
 - SQL (PostgreSQL)